 Madhya Pradesh considers law against ‘love jihad’ after UP and Haryana

-Last week, UP Chief Minister Adityanath and his Haryana counterpart Manohar Lal Khattar spoke about similar laws.
+Last week, Uttar Pradesh CM Adityanath and his Haryana counterpart Manohar Lal Khattar spoke about similar laws.

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Monday said that if required his government will pass a law to curb interfaith marriages, reported the Hindustan Times.